Zaira-Zafroon/gRodon_analysis/README.md

 My process:
 1. The first thing is to take reads and then make it megahit for assembly.
 Malte has done this so I won't.
 Need confirmations.

 2. Do gene calls.
 Here is where things get tricky.
 Now, Either I use the prokka anaylsis pipeline or the prodigal pipeline.
 I believe the gene calls are from the prodigal here for the contigs.
 Then I can do blast.Need careful consideration because I would rather safe my head and confirmation from malte.
 I could also talk to Lucas about clarifications.

 3.Then once I have the regions,I would still need to do my read files.The clean read files will be mapped to genes and I get relative coverage abunance tvs.
 I need to understand that bit more.
-4. Run growthpred. it seems 1 core, should be enough. just make sure I can write a script for submitting.
+4. Run gRodon 2. it seems 1 core, should be enough. just make sure I can write a script for submitting.
 5. Get the results.
 6. Then I do my analysis.
+7.Cross validate with growthpred.

 #Infornation dump :
 Users should be cutious when interpreting results for organisms with predicted doubling times greater than 5 hours -point noted